Hello, I’m Nando

 I’m a Brazilian-American artist-turn-designer, living and working in the Pacific Northwest.

-Through a series of unexpected turns, I ended up in the United States where I spent the next years delving into brand design, web design, and illustration.
+In the late 90’s, I ended up in the United States where I spent the next years delving into brand design, web design, and illustration.
 It was in this mix of elements that I discovered the world of animation, and it turned out to be a pivotal moment that shifted the way I approached design problems.

 When embracing motion graphics as my core focus, I realized the importance of understanding my clients' brand ethos, business challenges, and customer needs, which are all valuable ingredients to infuse into a company’s storytelling practices.
 This also meant I could have deeper and more meaningful partnerships with clients in an industry where that traditionally had not been the case.